metacache

 -tophits -queryids -lowest species

-and must NOT be run with options that suppress or alter the default output like, e.g.: -no-map, -no-summary, -separator, etc.
+and must NOT be run with options that suppress or alter the default output content or output formatting like, e.g.: -no-map, -no-summary, -separator, etc.

 See also